d28b/html-slides/README.md

 - **`index.html` is the generated presentation.**
 - `style` contains the CSS style file (`style.inc.css`) and fonts.
 You can adjust the default fonts and colors in here.
 - `skeleton` contains the HTML, CSS and JavaScript code to turn your slides into a presentation.
 You don't need to modify anything in here.
-- `pwa` (optional) contains resources required to turn your presentation into a [progressive web app](https://en.wikipedia.org/wiki/Progressive_web_applications).
-This is not necessary for a simple presentation.

 ## Slides